 Alzheimer’s disease.
 Two words that can strike fear in anyone’s heart.
 There’s no cure at this time for this progressive form of dementia that slowly but steadily destroys memory and thinking skills, and eventually, the ability to carry out the simplest of tasks.
 First, the bad news: People who have Type 2 diabetes appear to be at higher risk for developing Alzheimer’s disease (AD) than people without diabetes.
-Now the good news: There are some signs of progress in fighting this disease.
+Now the good news: There are signs of progress in fighting this disease.

 This condition can set in years before symptoms appear.
 Abnormal deposits of protein form “amyloid plaques” and “tau tangles” in the brain, affecting neurons (nerve cells).
 The damage occurs primarily in a part of the brain called the hippocampus.
 As more neurons die, more parts of the brain are affected.
 In early stages, memory loss is mild, but as it progresses, a person loses the ability to have a conversation and respond to his or her environment.
 There’s no cure for Alzheimer’s, although treatment can slow the progression and improve quality of life.

 While the cause of Alzheimer’s disease isn’t known, scientists do know that high blood sugar levels can damage blood vessels.
 Damaged blood vessels in the brain may raise the risk of Alzheimer’s disease.
 High blood sugar levels may also lead to inflammation, which damages brain cells.
 And high levels of insulin, which can occur in Type 2 diabetes, may trigger the onset of Alzheimer’s disease.
 For these reasons, Alzheimer’s is sometimes dubbed “Type 3 diabetes.”

 It’s important to know your risk factors for Alzheimer’s disease.
 As with diabetes, some of these risk factors can’t be changed, but others can.

 Age is the greatest risk factor for Alzheimer’s disease.
 Most people with the condition are 65 and older.
 However, about 200,000 Americans who are under the age of 65 have early-onset Alzheimer’s.

 Having certain genes for Alzheimer’s disease increases the risk, although having these “risk” genes doesn’t mean that you will develop the condition. (“Deterministic genes” directly cause Alzheimer’s disease, which will develop in anyone who has them.)
 According to researchers at Mayo Clinic, one gene in particular called APOE4 is linked with more than 50 percent of Alzheimer’s cases.
 APOE4 can interfere with the brain’s ability to use insulin, causing brain cells to starve and eventually die.

 High blood pressure, heart and vascular disease and stroke can raise your risk.
 Focus on getting your heart health numbers (blood pressure, cholesterol, triglycerides) into a healthy range.
 A nutritious eating plan, regular physical activity and medication can help you get your heart health numbers on track.

 Diabetes control and heart health go hand in hand.
-It’s not always easy, but getting and keeping your blood sugars and A1C levels within your target range can lower your risk for getting Alzheimer’s disease.
+It’s not always easy, but getting and keeping your blood sugars and A1C levels within your target range can lower your risk of getting Alzheimer’s disease.